Have questions? We’re here to help.

 What is ITA?

-ITA the "first ever Black-owned outdoor furniture brand" (Forbes).
+ITA is the "first ever Black-owned outdoor furniture brand" (Forbes).
 Our mission is to empower the BIPOC community to rest and reset while reclaiming the outdoors as a sanctuary.
 We create tools for the next generation of leisure seekers.

 Where does the name ITA come from?